asjad99/Foundational-CS/README.md

   - [State of AI](https://www.stateof.ai/)

-## General Books
+## General Books (need to update and curate)

+Stories from CS history and pop culture

-The Innovators: How a Group of Inventors, Hackers, Geniuses and Geeks Created the Digital Revolution by Walter Isaacson.
+- The Innovators: How a Group of Inventors, Hackers, Geniuses and Geeks Created the Digital Revolution by Walter Isaacson.
- Hackers: Heroes of the Computer Revolution
+- Hackers: Heroes of the Computer Revolution
-  Coders at Work
+- Coders at Work
-  Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age, Masters of Doom.
+- Dealers of Lightning: Xerox PARC and the Dawn of the Computer Age,
+- Masters of Doom.
 Great book about John Carmack and id software.
-Founders at Work: Stories of Startups' Early Days
+- Founders at Work: Stories of Startups' Early Days
-What the Dormouse Said: How the Sixties Counterculture Shaped the Personal Computer Industry 'Apollo: Race to the Moon' by Murray and Cox, and 'The Making of The Atomic Bomb', Rhodes "The Open Organization”
+- What the Dormouse Said: How the Sixties Counterculture Shaped the Personal Computer Industry
+- 'Apollo: Race to the Moon' by Murray and Cox, and 'The Making of The Atomic Bomb', Rhodes
+- "The Open Organization”
-Masterminds of Programming: Conversations with the Creators of Major Programming Languages "The Idea Factory: Bell Labs and the Great Age of American Innovation” Where Wizards Stay Up Late: The Origins Of The Internet Fire in the Valley: The Making of the Personal Computer - "Barbarians Led by Bill Gates,”
+- Masterminds of Programming: Conversations with the Creators of Major Programming Languages
+- "The Idea Factory: Bell Labs and the Great Age of American Innovation”
+- Where Wizards Stay Up Late: The Origins Of The Internet
+- Fire in the Valley: The Making of the Personal Computer -
+- "Barbarians Led by Bill Gates,”
-"Dreaming in Code,”
+- "Dreaming in Code,”
-The Pixar Touch
+- The Pixar Touch
-Creativity, Inc.
+- Creativity, Inc.

 ## ML Influence Programming (pre-chatgpt so outdated)